BrippneyVargas/Group-4-CS2450/Task Manager app/Docs/meeting_minutes/Sprint_1/week_2.md

 - Complete the SRS
 - Organize the user stories and features into an order
 - Assign points and determine what will be completed at the end of each milestone

+USER STORIES:

+As a person who has to take medication at the same time every day, I want repeatable reminders (series) that I can define the timeframe of so I do not have to repeatedly set the same reminders.
+As an impulsive person, I want to be able to recover tasks that I deleted within a set time period in case I want to recover in case I delete something I should not have.
+As a person who gets lost in my notes if they are not organized, 3.
+I would like to be able to label my tasks.
+Tagging something as pertaining to school or work will hopefully help me stay on track and not get lost in an avalanche of notes.
+As a person who gets overwhelmed, I would like to not have all my notes in one place.
+Instead, I would like them to be divided into different folders or pages by type.
+This will make the app a lot more usable for me.
+As a person who tends to ignore a lot of my phone notifications, I would like to be able to decide the priority of tasks I make and how I am reminded of tasks of varying priority.
+This will help me not ignore more important tasks.
+As a person who uses their phone too much at night, I would like to be able to set the app to use a light or dark theme, or to default to my device's settings.
+This will make my experience using the app at varying times of day more enjoyable.
+As a person who values customization and visual learning, I would like to be able to change the colors of each task I create.
+This will help me more quickly identify which task I want to find.
+As a user, I want to add notes to tasks, so I can keep additional details for each task.
+As a user, I want to make my tasks private but also enable sharing if I want to.
+As a user who wants to feel accomplished, I want to be able to mark a task as complete.
+This will allow me to know what I have done and still have yet to do in a given day.
+As a busy person, I want an app that loads quickly and experiences few performance hiccups.
+This will help me be more efficient with my time.
+As a person whose eyesight is worsening, I would like to be able to change the size of the font inside the app.
+This will lessen the strain on my eyes.
+As a normal person, I want an app with few visual glitches and bugs.
+Iwant something pleasing to look at and that will not delete my tasks.
+My day would go a whole lot better that way.
+As a person who speaks multiple languages, I would like to be able to change the language the app uses.
+This will make it easier when I forget what a certain button does.
+As a person who forgets to lock the door when I leave work, I would like to be able to remind myself to do so when I get too far from where I work.
+This would help me not get in trouble with security.